ghzuo/CVTree/README.md

 #### Compiling
 1. unzip the package file and change into it
 2. mkdir build and change into it
-3. cmake ../src or add some options you wanted
+3. cmake .. or add some options you wanted
 4. make
 5. make install

 ## Run Programs with Example
 If this is the first time you use CVTree package, please go to the "example" folder.
-Edit script "runCVTree.sh" and "list" to set your project and test software.
+Edit "list" to include the genome names, and run the cvtree command to get the phylogeny tree by: `../build/cvtree -G faa`

 ## Reference
 * Ji Qi, Bin Wang, Bailin Hao (2004) Whole proteome prokaryote phylogeny